Choosing Toys to Encourage Milestones

 Choosing toys that are properly focused on a baby’s particular level of function is very important.
 There are TONS of toys on the market, all with specific purposes, but how do we know what toys are appropriate for our baby at what age?
 And how do we use these toys in play to encourage our little one’s movement and development.

 You’re at the right place!
-This article will discuss selecting toys to encourage milestones through the first year, and also it will show how to use those toys to encourage milestones.
+This post will discuss selecting toys to encourage milestones through the first year, and also it will show how to use those toys to encourage milestones.
 Keep reading ⬇️

 Your baby is a newborn, what toys do you need!?